Why You Need Bird Control Services – 4 Nasty Diseases Spread By Pigeons And Starlings

 Found inside the birds’ droppings, histoplasmosis infects humans when they breathe in the spores of the fungus.
 Terrifyingly, the spores become airborne and are spread during clean-ups or demolition projects.
 Pigeon or starling dropping-contaminated soil also transmits the disease.

-The infection is most dangerous to infants because their immune systems aren’t fully developed.
+The infection is most dangerous to infants due to their underdeveloped immune systems.
 Ultimately, parents should take extra precautions around construction sites in cities.

 2. Pigeon And Starling Diseases – Cryptococcosis